 - Centre Droit et Sociétés Religieuses, Université Paris XI, Faculté Jean Monnet – a number of works in the library has been digitized in Yvette, the digital library of the Université Paris-Sud

 A number of websites helps you to use textual sources and archival records online:

-- Taxatio Ecclesiastica Angliae et Walliae Auctoritate P. Nicholai IV – the searchable version of the edition from 1802 by the Record Commission concerns an unique assessment of ecclesiastical wealth in Engeland and Wales from the years 1291-1292
+- Taxatio Ecclesiastica Angliae et Walliae Auctoritate P. Nicholai IV – the searchable version of the edition from 1802 by the Record Commission concerns an unique assessment of ecclesiastical wealth in England and Wales from the years 1291-1292.

 - Henri Bohic, un juriste breton au Moyen Âge, Jean Deuffic – a site about a fourteenth-century French canonist; alas the site has been discontinued; partially archived version, 2012, Internet Archive